The HTTP GET message

 3. True.
 In the 'Accept' field the client includes 'text/html' files.

-4. False.
-The client does NOT include 'image/jpeg' in its 'Accept' field.
+4. True.
+The client does include 'image/jpeg' in its 'Accept' field.

 5. The client's preferred version of English is American English.
 Any language without a defined q value has a default value of 1